EMPIRIC2/EMPIRIC_TC/README.md

     1. You’ll need to do some authentication for your github account, you can do this by making a personal access token through your github account here: https://github.com/settings/tokens.
 There is also a guide on this here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
     2. this will put the project folder in your current working directory, so make sure to move to the directory you want to use in the command line
 4. Move into the code folder: `cd EMPIRIC-AI-emulation`
-5. Set up the virtual environment.
-Virtual environments are a way of managing project dependencies.
-There is a guide to them here https://docs.python.org/3/library/venv.html.
-To set one up:
-    1. Create a new virtual environment: `python3 -m venv ml_env`
+5. Set up the conda environment: `conda env create -f env.yml`
-    2. Activate the virtual environment: `source ml_env/bin/activate`
+6. Activate the conda environment: `conda activate ml_env`
-    3. Install the required python packages: `pip install -r ml_requirements.txt`
-6. Download the model and test data files from the most recent release: https://github.com/EMPIRIC2/EMPIRIC-AI-emulation/releases/tag/v0.1.0-beta
+7. Download the model and test data files from the manuscript release version: [ADD LINK HERE]
-7. Move the saved model ("DDPM-Unet_1718141443.4486032.keras") you have downloaded into the folder EMPIRIC-AI-emulation/saved_models
+8. Move the saved model ([UPDATE]) you have downloaded into the folder EMPIRIC-AI-emulation/saved_models
-8. To run the STORM model directly, you must download the storm_data.zip file from the most recent release (see ^), unzip it, and add all the files to the EMPIRIC-AI-emulation/STORM folder.
+9. To run the STORM model directly, you must download the storm_data.zip file from the most recent release (see ^), unzip it, and add all the files to the EMPIRIC-AI-emulation/STORM folder.

 ## Running the Model